Skip to main content

 Severity: Info.
 Default channels: In app only.

-The average cost per click over the last 7 days for one of the ten keywords with the highest spend rose to 150% or more of its own baseline from the previous 28 days, and held there for three consecutive days.
-Requiring three consecutive days filters out a single bad auction day; focusing on the ten keywords with the highest spend keeps attention on keywords that actually matter to the account.
+The average cost per click over the last 7 days, for one of the ten keywords with the highest spend, rose to 150% or more of its own baseline from the previous 28 days.
+It held there for three consecutive days.
+The three day requirement filters out a single bad auction day.
+This focus on the ten keywords with the highest spend keeps attention on keywords that actually matter to the account.

 Default formula.
 Average CPC over the last 7 days is at least 150% of the baseline from the previous 28 days, for at least 3 consecutive days, AND the keyword is among the top 10 spenders over the recent 7 days.